 If you like small towns and would rather go apple picking or hiking than party all night at the latest and greatest club, Julian, California may be just the destination for you.

 People started going to Julian more than a century ago.
 They started in the late 1800s, hoping to make their fortunes in the gold mines.
 The gold rush ended quickly, but the people stayed.
 Maybe they thought it was just too pretty to leave.
 Not much has changed since then, and that's the charm of the place.

 Whatever the early settlers' reason was for staying, today's Julian exudes small-town charm and country friendliness.
 Julian is one of those little towns that will charm your driver into pulling over and parking the car, just so you can walk around.
-It's cute but not in a dressed-up-for-the-tourists kind of a way.
+It's cute but not in a dressed-up-for-the-tourists kind of way.

 There's just one caution: If you want to go somewhere that has fancy resorts with swimming pools and spas and lots to do, Julian may not be the best place for you.

-Take Walking Tour: Pick up a map for a self-guided tour at the Chamber of Commerce office at the Town Hall (corner of Main & Washington Streets).
-Or just walk around if you don't care so much exactly what you're seeing.
+- Take a Walking Tour: Pick up a map for a self-guided tour or simply just walk around if you don't care so much exactly what you're seeing.
 Don't worry about getting worn out or lost, though.
 Julian is a small place that's easy to explore on foot.